alan-platform/alan-platform.github.io/pages/about.md

 ---

 In Alan data models drive everything.
 The unique application modeling language allows you to write a model that generates both a database design and a user interface.
 It's a fast way to create and iterate on your application, without sacrificing data correctness.
-It has been in continous development by a dedicated team since 2011.
+It has been in continous development by a dedicated team since 2011 and has been used to create powerful, yet agile systems for multinationals, like: manufacturing execution systems (MES), ERP modules and specialized custom applications.

 ## Features